 So, what’s the big deal?

-The Association of State Drinking Water Administrators conducted a member survey that found certification is required – not just recommended, but regulated and required – in all but 7 states in the U.S.!
-This is because NSF certification provides a certain level of protection for the facilities the components are being utilized in.
+The Association of State Drinking Water Administrators conducted a member survey that found certification is required – not just recommended, but regulated and required – in all but 7 states in the United States!
+This is because NSF certification provides a certain level of protection for the facilities in which the components are being utilized.

 To learn what the NSF requirements are in your state, have a look at this map.
-You can also verify whether a product has been certified by NSF by visiting the official listings at http://www.nsf.org/certified-products-systems/.
+You can also verify whether a product is NSF certified by visiting the official listings.